hgducharme/SQL-Basics/basic_select_statements/README.md

     and Rating > 2 and Year < 2000;
 ```

 So in this case, we are looking for `mID`, `Title`, and `Rating`.
 We are looking inside the `Movie` and `Review` tables, and we have a join condition making sure that the query knows the `mID` in the `Movie` table is the same `mID` in the `Review` table.
-We are filtering the results based on the year the movie was created, and the rating it recieved.
+We are filtering the results based on the year the movie was created, and the rating it received.
 We would then get a table with the results of the query.
 The results would include all movies that were created before the year 2000, with a rating greater than 2.

 The resulting movies would be: *Top Gun*, *Titanic*, *The Lion King*, and *The Godfather*.